 Welcome to the Dartmouth Youth Commission.
 This resource is intended for parents, teens and children within our community.
 Visitors can learn more about our services, sign up for support groups, learn how to report suspected abuse and locate additional sources of support for themselves and other family members.

 Dartmouth Youth Commission

 The Youth Advocate is an employee of the Town of Dartmouth.
-The Youth Commission sets the policies of on-going programs provided and the Select Board, through its Executive Administrator, provides administrative supervision of the Youth Advocate.
+The Youth Commission sets the policies of on-going programs provided and the Select Board, through its Town Administrator, provides administrative supervision of the Youth Advocate.

 Our agency does not provide psychotherapy in either individual or group settings.

 The Youth Advocate is available to meet with young people on an individual basis.
 The Youth Advocate's involvement with young people may be for brief intervention or last over an extended period of time.
 While the Youth Advocate is prepared to meet with young people in crisis, extended services are provided to Dartmouth residents only.

 It is the policy of the Dartmouth Youth Commission and the professional practice of the Youth Advocate, that all names and related information are kept strictly confidential.
 Only the Youth Advocate has access to client names and private information.
 Student interns and other volunteers who assist with various programs are also required to abide by a signed statement of confidentiality.
 Our motto in both individual and group work is..."Whom You See Here, What You Hear Here, When You Leave Here, Let It Stay Here".